sdeeg-vmware/tanzu-developer-workshop/Tanzu_Demo_Apps.md

 # Tanzu Demo Apps

 As part of demonstrating the value of Tanzu products, it's useful to have a set of applications to use.
 Especially if you want to dive into Spring concepts, like I do.
+The various Spring apps are all based on Boot, but use different patterns.

+> The apps are in various stages of development from working relatively well (sqlrunner) to just being scaffolded (MCP).
+(But how the app functions isn't really the point anyway.)

 These are the apps in the demo suite and how they relate to each other.